Rwanda & Burundi:

 Itinerary

-Flying in to Rwanda and out from Burundi, this is a 7 day trip jam packed with tours, treks, and tastes across two of Africa's most breath taking countries.
+Flying in to Rwanda and out from Burundi, this is an 8 day trip jam packed with tours, treks, and tastes across two of Africa's most breath taking countries.

 Price Break Down